-Dear mission partners, friends, brothers and sisters in Christ,
+Dear friends, mission partners, brothers and sisters in Christ,

-In service to our Lord and King,
+In Service to our God and King,

-Antonio Salgado and family
+Antonio Salgado Jr.